-As shown in Figure 6 and as is illustrated further in Figures 7-10, ambient noise is much different in the primary and secondary microseism bands, both in its azimuthal content and seasonal variation.
+As shown in Fig. 6 and as is illustrated further in Figs 7-10, ambient noise is much different in the primary and secondary microseism bands, both in its azimuthal content and seasonal variation.
 The propagation of the secondary microseism, both on the continent and within the ocean, is principally eastward and displays little seasonal variation.
-In contrast, the azimuthal content of the primary microseism on the Juan de Fuca plate and the northern and southern parts of the continent differ from one another.
+In contrast, the azimuthal content of the primary microseism on the JdF plate and the northern and southern parts of the continent differ from one another.
 The azimuthal content of ambient noise varies over time on the continent, with stronger propagation to the southeast and southwest during the winter and to the northeast during the summer.
 These observations imply well separated locations of generation of the primary and secondary microseisms.
-As discussed further below, the secondary microseism appears to be generated far from the observing networks, in the open ocean of the northern Pacific, and the primary microseism appears to be derived both locally, in the shallower waters of the northeastern Pacific, and northern Atlantic Oceans.
+As discussed further below, the secondary microseism appears to be generated far from the observing networks, in the open ocean of the northern Pacific, and the primary microseism appears to be derived both locally, in the shallower waters of the northeastern Pacific, and distantly, possibly from locations over broad regions of the Pacific and northern Atlantic Oceans.